We offer 60 minute assessments and 30 minute treatment sessions.

 A doctor’s referral is not required to see a physiotherapist.
 However, if you have private insurance coverage, check with your insurance provider to determine whether they need a referral for reimbursement of our services.

-We offer direct billing to Blue Cross, Green Shield, Great West Life, Sun Life and the Workers’ Compensation Board (WCB).
+We offer direct billing to Blue Cross, Green Shield, Great West Life, and Sun Life.
 If you have another insurance provider, you will need to pay for our services up front and submit to your provider for reimbursement.
+We are not authorized as a WCB Clinic and therefore cannot accept WCB patients.

 We accept cash, personal cheques, Debit/Interac, Mastercard, and Visa.